|Root Lesion (Pratylenchus)||500-1000|

-Hosts: all fruit trees
+All fruit trees

-Biology: Nematodes are worm-shaped, nearly microscopic organisms.
+Nematodes are worm-shaped, nearly microscopic organisms.
 There are many species of beneficial nematodes that help to improve nutrient cycling and feed on other soil microbes including plant pathogens and insects.
 There are a few plant parasitic nematodes (PPN) that affect fruit trees.
 They feed on plant cells using a spear-like structure called stylet to withdraw plant juices.

 Plant Parasitic Nematodes Important in Fruit Crops of the Intermountain West